 - Identify safety constraints (e.g., heavy equipment traffic, surface stability), but limit concessions for operational convenience. - Ideally observers will be able to drive vehicles to stations so that vehicles can be used as a wind break during observations. - Put stations as close to shore as safely possible - a.
-Where possible within 10 m of water - b.
+Where possible within 10 m of water; avoid station points with large amounts of shore between observers and liquid pond surface - b.
 Elevation may permit stations to be further - c.
-Survey stations should not be further than 50 m from water's edge as this will impede ability to see birds - Aim for a peninsula when possible to increase viewing area (see example; Fig. 5.1) - Maximize the height of observation locations from pond surface and measure it. - If the observed area does not cover the entire pond, maximize the distance between survey stations. - Establish similar survey stations on one fresh water pond per operator (if applicable). - See example below
+Survey stations should not be further than 50 m from water's edge as this will impede ability to see birds

+- Aim for a peninsula when possible to increase viewing area (see example; Fig. 5.1) - Maximize the height of observation locations from pond surface and measure it. - If the observed area does not cover the entire pond, maximize the distance between survey stations. - Establish similar survey stations on one fresh water pond per operator (if applicable). - See example below